-Document Cor ntrol (Uncontrolled When Printe d) Issue No: RA/CV 001-1 Version: 24 Doto 16/09/2021 Prepared by: M. Pearson Date: Position: GHSM Page 5 of 22
+Document Control (Uncontrolled When Printed)

+Issue No: RA/CV 001-1 Version: 28 Data 11/01/2022

+Prepared by: M. Pearson Date:

+Position: GHSM Page 6 of 25

-Equality in the workplace To make sure that nobody is discriminated against. workplace to individuals or groups.
-Negative impacts on disabled workers or new or expectant mothers etc. Legal actions under equalities /H&S regulations etc. captured and considered in all COVID-19 considerations under current H&S legislation - Example -risk assessments for new and expectant mothers and relevant equalities legislation. • Making reasonable adjustments to avoid disabled workers being put at a disadvantage and assessing the health and safety risks for new or expectant mothers. • Making sure that the steps we take do not have an unjustifiable negative impact on some groups compared to others, for example those with caring responsibilities or those with religious commitments.
-3. Reducing contact for workers Reducing the risk of spreading COVID-19 by reducing the number of people workers come into contact with.
-4 4 16 Failure to control social contact in the workplace.
-Increasing the risk of COVID-19 infection across the workforce Non vaccinated individuals contracting the Covid-19 virus see Appendix 10} Individuals not informing the company of a positive test Mitigating this risk by reducing the number of people your workers come into contact with Hierarchy of control considerations if reducing social contact is not possible, including - Keeping activity as short as possible - Reducing the number of people involved {fixed teams} - Options of back-to-back, or side to side rather than face to face Screens or barriers between individuals.
+Reducing contact for workers Reducing the risk of spreading COVID-19 by reducing the number of people workers come into contact with. • COVID-19 infection across the workforce Non vaccinated individuals contracting the Covid-19 virus see Appendix 10} Individuals not informing the company of a positive test • of control considerations if reducing social contact is not possible, including - Keeping activity as short as possible - Reducing the number of people involved {fixed teams} - Options of back-to-back, or side to side rather than face to face Screens or barriers between individuals.
 Frequent hand washing, and surface cleaning communicated to all.
-Sanitiser wipes available at commonly used stations, desks & printers etc. 4 2 8 3.1 Coming to work and leaving work Steps that will usually be needed 4 4 16 Failure to control social contact of workers entering and leaving workplace, increasing the risk of COVID-19 infection across the workforce Non vaccinated individuals contracting the Covid-19 virus see Appendix 10} Individuals not informing the company of a positive test : Shift times staggered, where possible, to avoid congestion at shift end/start times Using markings and introducing one-way flow at entry and exit points.
+Sanitisers/wipes available at commonly used stations, desks & printers etc. 3.1 Coming to work and leaving work Steps that will usually be needed 4 4 16 • Failure to control social contact of workers entering and leaving workplace, increasing the risk of COVID-19 infection across the workforce Non vaccinated individuals contracting the Covid-19 virus see Appendix 10} Individuals not informing the company of a positive test • Individuals and groups contracting COVID-19 · Car Shift times staggered, where possible, to avoid congestion at shift end/start times Using markings and introducing one-way flow at entry and exit points.
 Hand sanitiser stations in place at entry and exit points.
 Signage displayed reminding people of the requirements for social distancing the washing of hands and good ventilation.
 Advice issued to workers regarding considerations for shared vehicles.
-Car Sharing -Ventilation If they must share a car, they should try to share with the same people each time.
-4 2 8
+Sharing -Ventilation If they must share a car, they should try to share with the same people each time.
+Wear a face covering if they can. sitting side-by-side, not face-to-face To improve ventilation, windows can also be opened (partially if it's cold).
+Heating should also be left on to keep the vehicle warm.
+Switch ventilation systems on while people are in the vehicle and set to drawing fresh air in, and not recirculating air.
+During breaks whilst driving, leave the doors open, if possible, to ventilate the vehicle.
+4 2 8 3.2 Moving around building and worksites 4 4 16 • Not maintaining social distancing, wherever possible, whilst traveling through/ operating in the workplace Non vaccinated individuals • Individuals and groups contracting COVID-19 • Office staff continue to work from home where possible.
+Reducing movement by discouraging non-essential trips within buildings, for example, restricting access to some areas, encouraging use of telephones and 4 2 8

 Document Control (Uncontrolled When Printed)

-Issue No: RA/CV 001-1 Version: 24 Data 16/09/2021
+Issue No: RA/CV 001-1 Version: 28 Data 11/01/2022

 Prepared by: M. Pearson Date:

-Position: GHSM Page 6 of 22
+Position: GHSM Page 7 of 25